 Some of the best run businesses have strong leaders at the helm who know what they are doing and motivate the rest of the team to perform well to meet the overall company objectives.
 These leaders will be happy to make decisions and will lead the company forward in the right direction.

-Some people are born leaders and know exactly what’s required to run a successful business but most of us are not and therefore training programmes have been developed to improve leadership skills to lead strategy, teams of people, lead change management programmes and adjust and manage the company politics that is associated with change.
+Some people are born leaders.
+They seem to know exactly what’s required to run a successful business.
+But most of us are not.
+Therefore training programmes focus on improving leadership skills in strategy, teams, lead change management programmes, and to manage the company politics too.

-Every business follows a plan even if it’s not written down in a document.
+Every business follows a plan even if it’s not written in a document.
 But developing and implementing strategic change is a skill all business owners need.
 Writing a business plan is the first step in this discipline.
-Thinking strategically is a rare skill amongst business owners and managers, as most people are focused on the daily operations and dealing with customer issues.
-Many do not have the time to be able to sit back and think about the future.
-Developing and applying strategy in your business and reviewing the plan constantly for adjustments will help reach long term goals that will meet longer term objectives (rather than just survival or a 1% increase in profits).
+Thinking strategically is a rare skill.
+Most people focus on the daily operations and customer issues.
+Many do not have the time to sit back and think about the future.
+Developing and applying strategy in your business and reviewing the plan constantly, will help reach long-term goals.
+Also, it will meet longer term objectives (rather than just survival or a 1% increase in profits).

 3. Business Communication Skills

-Communicating effectively is a skill that successful business owners need to possess whether for their staff, directors or customers.
-Most people write on a daily basis even if it’s a short email but the written word can often be misinterpreted because there is reduced emphasis on phrases that the spoken word has.
-Using the right words in the right context is key to written communications but writing should always be the last, because speaking directly to people generally has a positive response.
+Business owners need good communication skills; whether for their staff, directors or customers.
+Most people write on a daily basis even if it’s just a short email but it’s important to remember that the written word can often be misinterpreted.
+Using the right words in the right context is key to written communications but writing should always be the last resort, because speaking to people has a more positive response.

 #Top Tip – Always use the telephone to communicate long or difficult messages

-Advertising messages must contain hooks and tempt potential customers to want more so it’s best to employ a good copywriter rather than try and do this yourself if you can afford it.
-Many people believe they are copywriters but this is rarely the case.
+Advertising messages must contain hooks and tempt potential customers to want more.
+Why not employ a copywriter rather than do this yourself?
+Many people believee they can but this is rarely true.

-Whether you are in a meeting or at a networking event, how you come across will decide how the other person acts upon what you are saying.
-Be confident in what you say and also show knowledge of the subject matter.
+Whether you are in a meeting or at a networking event, think about how you come across?
+This will decide how the other person acts on what you say.
+Be confident in what you say.
+Show knowledge of the subject.
 Not everyone will need public speaking skills but remember that if you need to present to a wider audience they want to learn from you.
-It’s unlikely you will be heckled or get silly questions from those listening if you know your subject matter thoroughly.
+It’s unlikely to get heckled or get silly questions, if you know your subject matter well.

 #Top Tip – Always consider the audience you are addressing when public speaking in terms of your own prejudices or style.
-One wrong comment can alienate whole sectors of an audience.
+One wrong comment can alienate whole sectors.

-There are plenty of courses available to develop communication skills but just immersing yourself with other people on a daily basis will improve confidence.
+There are courses available to develop communication skills, but just talking with other people on a daily basis will improve your confidence.

 4. Negotiation Skills

 Negotiation skills are important when trying to win new business, most people tend to think of negotiation as a game for experienced professionals, but in reality, it’s not hard to do.
 From getting a salary increase to haggling in the market, even the shyest amongst us can get what we want out of a negotiation.
 You probably negotiate more than you think.
-Negotiation may be as simple as getting the holiday week you want, or convincing your significant other half to help with the washing up.
-That means you have practice, and even if you don’t consider yourself an expert negotiator you can still get what you want without being confrontational.
+Can you get the holiday week you want, or convince your significant other half to wash up?
+It means you have to practice though.
+One thing to be aware of – never be confrontational.

-- Research as much as possible: Knowledge is power in a negotiation, and the more you know the better.
-Search the internet for information on the company you are dealing with and any facts that may impact on the service to be provided eg how many office workers and common health issues for this group of staff?
-Regardless of what is being negotiated, the more that is known about the situation, the more comfortable you will feel.
+- Research as much as possible: Knowledge is power in a negotiation.
+The more you know the better.
+Search the web for information on the company you are dealing with.
+Note facts that may impact on your offer, e.g., how many office workers ?
+What are the common health issues for this type of work?
+Regardless of the negotiation, the more you know, the more comfortable you will feel.

 - Practice beforehand: It might sound silly, but if you are nervous about negotiating then it is worthwhile to practice.
 Run through the reasons for what you want in front of a mirror or with another person to get feedback on your delivery and style.